الرئيسية

 False

-two or more consecutive
+56) the simultaneous transmission of two or more consecutive renditions in

 One Type output language